Max-Rank: Efficient Multiple Testing for Conformal Prediction: BACKGROUND RELATED WORK

-\textbf{Testing in parallel and in series.} A useful distinction on MHT can be made between statistical testing in parallel and in series \citep{good1958significance}.
-When testing in parallel, multiple potentially unrelated hypotheses are examined simultaneously.
-While an independence assumption can be made to correct for Type-I errors, it may be hard to justify given that the tests are made on the basis of the same evidence, such as a single common dataset \citep{vovk2022admissible}.
-Indeed, we are mostly interested in this case.
-In contrast, multiple testing in series suggest that a series of tests are performed one after another, where the outcome of a test may determine whether and which subsequent hypotheses should be explored.
-Such settings may provide an easier form of Type-I error control, since the amount of conducted tests at once is limited by its sequential nature.
-For instance, we may consider a clinical drug trial with multiple testing phases, where a second phase may not be initiated if the drug produces unsatisfactory results in the first phase \citep{bauer1991series}.
+\textbf{Multiple testing in parallel and in series.} A useful distinction can be made between statistical testing \emph{in parallel} and \emph{in series} \citep{good1958significance}.
+When testing in parallel, multiple hypotheses are examined simultaneously.
+Frequently, conclusions are drawn on the basis of the same underlying evidence such as a single common dataset \citep{vovk2022admissible}, making independence assumptions harder to justify.
+This is our setting of interest, and the one underlying conformal prediction and any arising MHT issues (see \autoref{sec:conformal}).
+In contrast, testing in series suggests conclusions are drawn one after another, and the outcome of a test may determine whether and which subsequent hypotheses should be explored.
+For example, a clinical drug trial with multiple phases may only initiate a follow-up if results are satisfactory during the first phase \citep{bauer1991series}.

-\textbf{Forms of Type-I error control.} We distinguish two approaches of controlling the rate of Type-I errors: family-wise error rate (FWER) control and false discovery rate (FDR) control, which we describe in more detail.
-The choice of method depends on the specific context and goals of the analysis.

-FWER control, the more stringent of the two, aims to strictly control the probability of committing at least one Type-I error across considered hypotheses.
-If we consider $m$ hypothesis tests, we denote by $m_{\text{FP}}$ the number of tests which are false positives, i.e., we reject the null hypothesis $H_0$ and mistakingly claim significance.
-Then, controlling the FWER at significance level $\alpha$ is equivalent to ensuring
+\textbf{Family-wise error rate control.} We can further distinguish among different types of Type-I error control while testing: control in the strong sense via the FWER, and in weaker forms via, \eg, the false discovery rate (see \autoref{subsec:app-fdr-control}).
+FWER control as the most stringent form aims to limit the probability of committing at least \emph{one} Type-I error across all considered hypotheses.
+If we test $m$ hypotheses and denote by $m_{\text{FP}}$ the number of falsely rejected null hypotheses (\ie, false positives), then FWER control at significance level $\alpha$ ensures that

-FWER control methods ensure strict error control and are appropriate in settings where any false discovery may have serious implications, such as in drug testing and clinical trials.
-Common methods include the Bonferroni \citep{sedgwick2012bonf} and Bonferroni-Holm \citep{aickin1996bonfholm} methods or their Sidak-corrected versions \citep{abdi2007sidak}, which all assume independence.
-Recent proposals like the harmonic p-value \citep{wilson2019harmonic} aim to extend this to settings of positive dependency.
-Our proposed \m{max-rank} correction specifically addresses this scenario.
+This strict error control is appropriate in settings where false discoveries may have strong implications, such as in drug testing or clinical trials.
+Since conformal prediction is oftentimes motivated from a safety perspective by its provided coverage guarantees and is applicable to such settings (\eg, \cite{lei2021conformal, candes2023conformalized, yin2024conformal}), FWER control is also the appropriate notion here.